gupta24aarti/Data-Statistic-and-Visualization/README.md

-# Data-Statistic-and-Visualization
+## Data-Statistic-and-Visualization
-This project focuses on Statistical and Visualization the Titanic dataset to find linear relationship.
-It includes handling missing values and basic exploratory data analysis (EDA).
+This project involves the data Statistical and Visualization steps on the Titanic dataset.
+The aim is to know the pattern and kinear relationship.

+### Project Objectives
+ - Generate summary statistics (mean, median, std, etc.).
+ - Create histograms and boxplots for numeric features.
+ - Use pairplot/correlation matrix for feature relationships.
+ - Identify patterns, trends, or anomalies in the data.
+ - Make basic feature-level inferences from visuals.

+### Visualizations
+- Histograms for numerical features
+- Pairplot for numarical variable
+- Boxplot

+### Tools Used
+- Python
+- Pandas
+- Matplotlib & Seaborn
+- NumPy